- UCAS Code

 - Applied Music, Theatre or Entertainment Project

-- 12 specialist studio spaces licensed for public performance, lecture theatres and seminar rooms
+- 12 specialist studio spaces used for public events, lecture theatres and seminars

-- Libraries housing a collection of 140,000 books, 17,000 DVD and video titles, radio archives, exhaustive electronic and journal resources, and an extensive slide collection
+- Libraries housing a collection of 140,000 books, 17,000 DVD and video titles, radio archives, electronic and journal resources

-- A public performance programme, which complements your learning and provides opportunities for you to gain experience through volunteering and devising your own events
+The AMATA public programme complements your learning and provides unique opportunities for you to gain professional experience

-- Live management projects in your second and final years
+- Live cultural projects and events in your second and final years

 - Performance company manager